Sport in South Africa: Hockey

-South Africa's Men's and Women's teams are currently rated 12th and 16th, respectively, in the FIH World Rankings.
-Both teams are members of the African Hockey Federation, the governing body for Hockey in Africa, and the International Hockey Federation.
+South Africa's Men's and Women's teams are both members of the African Hockey Federation, the governing body for Hockey in Africa, and the International Hockey Federation.

 Other team sports

 Australian rules football

 Australian rules football is a minor sport in South Africa.
-Since 1996 the sport has been growing quickly.
 South Africa has a national team the South African national Australian rules football team.
 The team in 2007 competed against Australia's best Under 17 players, as well as defeating a touring Australian amateur senior team for the first time.
 There are annual national championships, first held in 2008.
 The South African national team also competes in the Australian Football International Cup, essentially a World Cup for all countries apart from Australia, the only place where the sport is played professionally.
 The South African national team's highest finish at the International Cup was third, in 2008.

+Baseball

+Baseball was introduced to South Africa by Americans who settled in the Transvaal province at the turn of the 20th century.
+South Africa is the leading team in Africa in both baseball and Baseball5.